MarkoSulamagi/gtm-ajax-listener/docs/index.md

 * <a href="https://www.analyticsmania.com/google-tag-manager-ajax-form-tracking" target="_blank">
 Beginners guide to AJAX Listener - Analytics Mania</a>.
-_Skip the part that describes how to create custom HTML tag on GTM with Lunametrics script_
+_You can skip the part that describes how to create custom HTML tag on GTM with Lunametrics script_
 * <a href="https://medium.com/@marko.sulamagi/how-to-add-lunametrics-ajax-listener-to-single-page-apps-3daf8db3b52f" target="_blank">
 How to add ajax listener script to Single-Page Apps</a>
 * <a href="https://www.analyticsmania.com/post/google-tag-manager-form-tracking/" target="_blank">